 As with any project of this size, it’s usual to review outcomes to check how we did, what we learned and what still needs to happen.
 A post implementation review was commissioned and undertaken by L.E.K Consulting Australia in December 2018.
-This review recommended a number of changes and a team has been brought together to work on implementing the next steps.
-By far the largest part of this programme is a review of the bus network design - to look at what works well and what changes may need to be made.
+This review recommended a number of changes and a team was brought together to work on implementing the next steps.
+By far the largest part of this programme is a review of the bus network design - to look at what works well, and what changes may need to be made.

-Important bus review reports and releases
+Bus review reports and releases - Rest of Region

 Research company, Research First, worked with us to run the in-person drop-in workshops, focus groups and charrettes (large focus groups) across the city.
 In addition, we ran two on-line feedback surveys to gather customer insights to inform the development of the review recommendations and associated action plan.

 These reports were tabled with the Greater Wellington Regional Council Sustainable Transport Committee (STC) in September 2019.

 In 2018 after the July 2018 changes, L.E.K.
 Consulting (L.E.K.) was engaged to undertake an independent review of the implementation of the Wellington City and Hutt Valley bus networks to determine the effectiveness in delivering: